Read more about our cases.

 Last update

-Our firm files a complaint against the Swedish Migration Agency involving administrative misconduct
+Our firm filed a complaint against the Swedish Migration Agency involving administrative misconduct